- Home

 Supported apps and wallets:

-Hyperlink this image to always have the latest info available to display to your customers.
-Simply copy & paste this line:
+Tip: Hyperlink this image to always display the latest available payment options to your users without updating the code.

 <img src="https://netcash.co.za/images/netcash-scan-to-pay-options.png" alt="Scan with any of these QR applications to make payment" width="90%" />